Am I eligible to participate?

 It is free to register and to submit your team solution to Product Games.
-For those teams selected to compete in the final event in Singapore, Product Games will provide partial travel reimbursement of up to $1500 per team.
+For those teams selected to compete in the final event, Product Games will provide partial travel and accommodation reimbursement of up to USD 2,000 per team.
 Finalists will be expected to self-fund the remainder of their travel costs for the event.

 I'm interested, but nobody in my team has coding experience, what should I do?

 You don’t need any coding experience to compete.
 All you need is a good understanding of user behavior, and strong business acumen.
 Understanding of technology landscape will certainly help you, but it’s not necessary.

 Do I need to physically be at the Product Games final event or can I present virtually?